foxnet12/Loan-Prediction-with-classification-model/README.md

 ##                                            Project steps

 Labeling category variables.

-Spliting the data set into features and target variable.
+Splitting the data set into features and target variables.

 Splitting the data into train and test.

 Model training.

 Predicting the loan status.

 Evaluating the model.

 Result: The accuracy is 77 percent